Important steps taken to address generic drug shortages – a problem that has become a national crisis that impacts the U.S. medical community daily.

 2. New FDA Report: “Drug Shortages: Root Causes and Potential Solutions”

-new report from the FDA on drug shortages identifies root causes of drug shortages including “a lack of incentives to produce less profitable drugs; a lack of recognition for manufacturers that have mature quality management systems; and a more complex and fragmented supply chain that makes it difficult for the market to recover after a disruption.”
+A new report from the FDA on drug shortages identifies root causes of drug shortages including “a lack of incentives to produce less profitable drugs; a lack of recognition for manufacturers that have mature quality management systems; and a more complex and fragmented supply chain that makes it difficult for the market to recover after a disruption.”

 We echo Erin Fox, Sr. Director of Drug Information at University of Utah Health, who tweeted, “The report is out!
 I am so encouraged by the focus on improving quality and transparency for quality.”